646e62/LLM-Thesis/README.md

 ## Abstract

-A no-contest plea is a means by which an offender agrees to allow themselves to be convicted, rather than requiring the state to prove its case.
-No contest pleas may be equivocal or unequivocal.
-Unequivocal no-contest pleas are generally limited to guilty pleas.
-When a defendant unequivocally pleads guilty, they admit their actual culpability in the offence pleaded to and accept the consequences of doing so.
-On the other hand, Equivocal no-contest pleas include best-interest pleas and \textit{nolo contendere} pleas, both formal and informal.
-When a defendant equivocally pleads no-contest, they agree to self-conviction without fully taking responsibility for the offence.
+A no-contest plea allows criminal defendants to self-convict without requiring the state to prove its case against them.
+No-contest pleas may be inculpatory, exculpatory, or non-inculpatory.
+Guilty pleas are inculpatory no-contest pleas.
+When a defendant pleads guilty sincerely, they formally take responsibility for the offence and accept the consequences of doing so.
+Exculpatory and non-inculpatory no-contest pleas include best-interest pleas and *nolo contendere* pleas, respectively.
+When a defendant enters one of these pleas, they agree to self-convict without formally taking responsibility for the offence.

-Although statutory language formally forbids equivocal no-contest pleas in Canada, they may still be entered informally and surreptitiously.
-In this thesis, I argue that the legal and ethical objections to these pleas and plea bargaining in Canada are largely misplaced.
-Equivocal no-contest pleas open new avenues of plea bargaining for defendants and prosecutors to explore, creating new opportunities for certainty, factual accuracy, agency, and mutual advantage in otherwise highly adversarial proceedings.
-I conclude by recommending ways in which equivocal no-contest pleas could be adapted and used in the Canadian criminal context.
+    In this thesis, I argue that the legal and ethical objections to these pleas and plea bargaining generally in Canada are largely misplaced. *Nolo contendere* pleas open new avenues of plea bargaining for defendants and prosecutors to explore, creating new opportunities for certainty, factual accuracy, agency, and mutual advantage in otherwise highly adversarial proceedings.
+Although statutory language formally forbids *nolo contendere* pleas in Canada, defendants may still enter them informally and surreptitiously.
+I conclude by arguing that these pleas be formalized and suggesting ways to implement them.

 # TODO

 ## Incomplete
-* §2.6 (chapter summary)
+* §2.6
-* §3.4 (substantive - major)
-* §3.5 (chapter summary)
-* §4.2.2 (substantive - minor)
-* §4.2.3 (substantive - minor)
-* §4.3 (substantive - major)
-* §5 (thesis conclusion)

 ## Refactor
 * 2.2.x: Merge into 4.2?